 Here’s another popular movie trope that comes out purely for drama reasons.
 You’ve created urgency in the plot, so your characters have to be acting urgently, right?
 It just doesn’t have the same visual drama if you show them trotting their horses, they’ve got to be at a gallop the whole way!
 Even if the destination is three days’ ride away!

-Special shout-out to The Eagle, which is maybe the only film I’ve ever seen that actually demonstrates this sort of riding not working out for anybody involved:
+Special shout-out to The Eagle, which is maybe the only film I’ve ever seen that actually demonstrates this sort of riding not working out for anybody involved: when our heroes flee on horseback at a frantic pace, it doesn’t turn out well for them.

 5. The horse as a motorcycle.